YashKushwaha/SAMPLE_RAG_PROJECT/README.md

 ## 📈 Planned Improvements

-- Replace pickle-based vector store with a scalable one like FAISS or Chroma
 - Add document chunking strategies
 - Include file upload for dynamic ingestion
 - Add frontend UI (e.g., Streamlit or React)